jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 ### 3. Creating a Large IN Predicate is Fast

-In DataFusion the time taken to create an `id IN (...)` predicate for 52K rows and creating the physical plan completes in ~6ms.
+In DataFusion the time taken to create an
+`id IN (...)` predicate for 52K rows (Query 0)
+and creating a physical plan completes in ~6ms.

 ```text
 TRACE query_comparison:run:execute_sql:scan:ids_to_predicate: parquet_embed_tantivy::index: close time.busy=6.27ms time.idle=1.54µs query_id=0 sql=SELECT * FROM t WHERE title LIKE '%concurrency concurrency%' run_type="optimized"
 TRACE query_comparison:run:execute_sql:scan:create_optimized_physical_plan: parquet_embed_tantivy::index: close time.busy=114µs time.idle=459ns query_id=0 sql=SELECT * FROM t WHERE title LIKE '%concurrency concurrency%' run_type="optimized"
 ```

+_Note: The predicate is already in AST form, and does not have to be parsed._

 ### 4. Zero Results are Extremely Fast

-The `EmptyExec` optimization speeds up queries that find no matches in the full-text index (when other filtering predicates are not present) by 2X to 70X, depending on the search terms.
+The `EmptyExec` optimization speeds up queries that find zero matches in the full-text index by 2X to 70X.

 ```text
 ┌──────────┬──────────┬──────────┬──────────┬──────┬─────────────┬─────────────┐